Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Analyses

 \subsection{Overview}

-The performance of the MSPE mixture models is compared with mixture model implementations based on the MPE distribution \citep{dang15}, the generalized hyperbolic distribution \citep[{\tt MixGHD};][]{mixGHDfromR}, and the Gaussian distribution \citep[{\tt mixture};][]{mixturefromR}.
+The performance of the MSPE mixture models is compared with mixture model implementations based on the MPE distribution \citep{dang15}, as well as implementations from the {\tt mixture} package \citep{mixturefromR} of the generalized hyperbolic distribution (\texttt{ghpcm}) and the Gaussian distribution (\texttt{gpcm}).
 We chose these mixtures for comparison as Gaussian mixtures remain widely used and the generalized hyperbolic distribution has special cases that include some parameterizations of inverse Gaussian, variance-gamma, skew-$t$ (note there are formulations of the skew-$t$ distribution that cannot be obtained from the generalized hyperbolic), multivariate normal-inverse Gaussian, and asymmetric Laplace distribution.
-Using these comparators, we get comparisons to mixtures based on purely elliptical (Gaussian), elliptical with flexible kurtosis modeling (MPE), and skewed (generalized hyperbolic) distributions.
-For a fair comparison, we restrict the models, if available ({\tt MixGHD} only has the unconstrained model), in the other implementations to those in Table~\ref{tab:models}.
-In addition, we use BIC as the model selection criterion, $G = 1,\ldots,4$ for all simulations and real data analyses, and $k$-means (with one random start, the default for {\tt mixture} and {\tt MixGHD}) as the initialization for all algorithms.
+Using these comparators, we obtain comparisons to mixtures based on purely elliptical (Gaussian), elliptical with flexible kurtosis modeling (MPE), and skewed (generalized hyperbolic) distributions.
+For a fair comparison, we restrict the models in the other implementations to those in Table~\ref{tab:models}.
+In addition, we use BIC as the model selection criterion, we run $G = 1,\ldots,4$ for all simulations and real data analyses, and we use the same starting soft memberships for all comparator models.
 Data from the MSPE distribution is simulated using a Metropolis-Hastings rule.